tera-private-mods/fps-utils/README.md

 # FPS-UTILS

-#  This mod will no longer be updated or maintained due to recent drama surrounding the NA version of the game.
-I no longer want to provide mods of any kind to a community that doesn't respect the people that provide content for it for free, so I wont.

-# As before, please don't use my mod on TERA NA, even though I know you wont respect my wishes.

   **To support development of this mod**:
     Buy me a [covfefe](https://ko-fi.com/codeagon) (I can't actually drink coffee but I will eat your money)